ultimatemember/ultimatemember/readme.txt

 **Enhancements**

+* Added: The `Ignore the "User Role > Registration Options"` setting.
+It provides an ability to auto-approve users if they were created via wp-admin > Users screen.
+* Tweak: Avoid email notifications to Administrator about user registration via wp-admin > Users screen.
 * Tweak: Updated the Action Scheduler implementation to improve flexibility and clarity.
 Refactor Action Scheduler for not only email handling.

 **Bugfixes**